Our Upcoming Events

 Preparation of the Plan document, which will go through several iterations:

 The planning process for the Pedestrian Master Plan Update will be guided in part by a Community Advisory Committee (CAC) made up of representatives from the City’s Bicycle & Pedestrian Advisory Commission, related neighborhood planning efforts, disabled and senior communities, schools and community groups that are working to make Oakland a better place to walk.
 The CAC is expected to meet at key stages during the process to review draft work and advise on upcoming activities.
-Meetings will be announced here and through the project’s email list (see below to add your name to the list).
+Meetings will be announced here and through the project’s email list.

 In addition, we have created a brief survey to understand the needs and concerns of pedestrians in Oakland, identify the main barriers to walking and hear ideas for improving walking conditions.
 You can complete the survey through September 15, 2015 in English, Spanish, Chinese or Vietnamese.
 Anyone who completes the survey will be eligible to win one of three $25 gift certificates to Oakland’s farmers markets.